nordam/Eulerian-and-Lagrangian-methods/README.md

 ## Terminal velocity distribution of microplastics

 One of the three cases makes use of a terminal velocity distribution for microplastics, derived by combining the results of two earlier papers.
-The code used to obtain the velocity distribution is demonstrated in some detail in the notebookn ```notebooks/Microplastics-Speed-Distribution.ipynb```.
+The code used to obtain the velocity distribution is demonstrated in some detail in the notebook ```notebooks/Microplastics-Speed-Distribution.ipynb```.